Mercury Fur: Initial reception and controversy

 Despite this controversy – or perhaps because of it – the play sold out on its initial run and, by the end, was playing to an enthusiastic young audience.

 2010 police incident

 In 2010 police almost raided Theatre Delicatessen's production of the play (which was staged in a derelict office block) when a resident living next door believed the play's violent scenes were being carried out for real.
 Actors waiting offstage along with the company's producer intervened before the police would have stopped the performance.
+The theatre company's joint-artistic director Jessica Brewster explained that the neighbour "heard a lot of noise on the fire escape [of the building] which was basically off-stage fighting [...] she called the police, the police came in [and] as they were coming in the gun [onstage] went off, so we kind of had the police storming round the back and a very flustered producer trying to calm everyone down.
+It was very quickly solved but, yeah it was, it was a slight worry for about half an hour."

 Behind the Eyes

 In February 2011 the play was used by the Schema Arts Collective as the basis for a community arts project called Behind the Eyes, which took place at the Sassoon Gallery, London.

 The project featured an amateur production of Mercury Fur which was cut down to 40 minutes and used actors from the local area.
 The performance was particular in its use of sound design with edited audio recordings of the actors and gallery environment incorporated into the production.

 The project also featured a thirty-minute documentary film Mercury Fur Unveiled about the cast and creative team's process of realising the project and their views on the play.
 The documentary was later broadcast on the Community Channel in 2013 and is free to watch online.Behind the Eyes also displayed artwork inspired by the play with a large mural of a shark (which was also utilised as the production's scenic backdrop) and Ridley himself collaborated by exhibiting a series of photographic portraits he had created of the cast.